Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 In other words, memory strategies are ways to help you remember things.
 As you age, you may find that you need to be more intentional with memory strategies to support your short-term recall.
 One way to do that is to utilize external memory supports.

 - To-do lists

-These compensatory memory strategies for adults provide you with a visual or audio reminder, which takes the pressure off you to just remember and helps you remain accountable and reliable for the information you need to recall later.
+Alexa for seniors is the perfect device to provide daily reminders.
+Setting up reminders can take the pressure off of you or your loved to just remember while helping you remain accountable and reliable for the information you need to recall later.

-Amazon Alexa is a basically a voice-based home assistant.
+Alexa is basically a voice-based home assistant.
 She is super powerful and relatively easy to use.
-For this reason, she’s become a household name.
-She can connect with your phone, extend to multiple rooms of your home and listens when you call her name.
+Let's be honest, there's a reason she’s become a household name!
+She can connect with your phone, extend to multiple rooms of your house and listens when you call her name.

 Amazon Alexa can help you:

 - Set medication reminders.
 Alexa, remind me to take my Lisinopril every day at 8:00am.

 - Schedule a calendar event.
 Alexa, add an appointment to my calendar.

 - Make lists.
 Alexa, add bananas to my grocery list.

 - Answer questions.
 Alexa, when does the pharmacy open?